bigcommerce/dev-docs/docs/api-docs/building-checkouts/checkout-consignment.md

 > The Server-to-Server Checkout API responds quickly when the checkout contains one consignment.
 Each additional consignment increases the amount of time the API takes to finish creating a checkout.
 The example API calls in this article use the Server-to-Server Checkout API.

-> The Storefront Checkout API allows developers to manage a shopper’s cart and checkout and fetch order data via client-side JavaScript on BigCommerce Stencil powered storefronts.
-OAuth scopes are not needed.

 </div>
 </div>